furkatgofurov7/turtles-etcd-restore/README.md

 ## Setting up the environment

-To set up the environment, navigate to the root of the repository and run:
+To set up the environment, first prepare your EC2 SSH Key Pair name, navigate to the root of the repository and run:

 ```bash
     make dev-env SSH_KEY="yourkeyname"